Dubrefjord/MacOS-Golden-Path/README.md

 # MacOS-Golden-Path
-How I set up my macbook for a keyboard first work flow.
+How I set up my macbook for a keyboard first workflow.
+Read golden-path.md.